Close Alert Banner

 The Blue Water Bridge officially opened to pedestrians on October 8, 1938 (and traffic 2 days later).
 Ontario Premier M.F.
 Hepburn and Michigan Governor Frank Murphy met at the international boundary for a ribbon-cutting ceremony.
 Festivities included a marathon, a parade, a sailboat race, music, and a fireworks display.

 By the 1990s traffic flow across the bridge was very heavy.
 Instead of widening or replacing the original bridge, a twin span was proposed.
+Construction of the second span of the Blue Water Bridge uncovered thousands of artifacts and disturbed sacred burial grounds.
+Archaeologists catalogued and removed the artifacts, and repatriated the remains.
 The second span opened on July 12, 1997.
 As in 1938, residents from both sides of the river were invited to walk across the bridge.
 Approximately 75,000 people took part.

 At the start of 2020, about 14,000 vehicles crossed the Blue Water Bridge each day, including 6,000 trucks.
 The bridge is owned, operated, and managed by the Federal Bridge Corporation, along with several other border bridges.
 According to historian Edward Phelps, "In the Blue Water Bridge one sees a tangible example of the ongoing spirit of cooperation and friendship that has graced Sarnia and Port Huron throughout the course of their long history together."

-Footage of Blue Water Bridge construction and opening ceremony, courtesy of Lambton County Archives.
+Footage of Blue Water Bridge construction and opening ceremony.

 Lambton Heritage Museum